 The Intervention Program currently consists of three elementary, three middle, and

-seven high school classrooms at KAEC, plus 18 similarly run “Satellite” classrooms
+seven high school classrooms at KAEC, plus a multitude of similarly run “Satellite” classrooms

 and support staff are all trained in verbal de-escalation techniques to assist

 The goal of the program at KAEC is to re-educate students who have not been